Aashishsharma/Learnings/SFMC/SFMC.md

 ## My project
 Webinar email campaign
+Initial list of subscribers comes from SFDC, connected through Salesforce connector, records injected in DE.
+That DE used as entry source in SFMC, and send welcome to webinar email along with registration link.
+Users given 5 days to register to webinar link, if they click on register, update DE with registered as true, if not registered send reminder email when 2 days left.
+If registered send thank you for registering.
+Once webinar complete, get attendance DE from Webex and Webcast, for webex using API calls, and add that in SFMC DE.
+For webcast, it has it's own connect with salesforce, fetch that data and sedn it back to SFMC.
+Used another journey to send thankyou for atteding webinar email
 1. Send Webinar details
 2. Send reminder emails after X days
 3. Send thank you email after registration complete